-e.
+c.
 Exercise Countermeasures Laboratory

 Exercise Countermeasures Laboratory (ECL) at NASA Glenn Research Center (Cleveland, OH) is a ground-based test bed which provides high-fidelity weightlessness, lunar (1/6g) and Martian (1/3g) human-in-the-loop exercise simulations for developing exercise countermeasure devices, equipment, and exercise protocols for spaceflight, and quantifying the physiological demands of performing exercise in shirt-sleeve environment.
-The enhanced Zero-g Locomotion Simulator (eZLS) exercise platform (e.g., treadmill modality) is mounted to a three degree-of-freedom air bearing table which allows frictionless translation and rotation such that vibration isolation systems and their interactions with the human and the vehicle may be evaluated.
-The test subjects are suspended in a supine orientation from a motorized system of bungees for weightlessness locomotion simulation, or at the appropriate pitch angle for whole-body partial gravity simulations.
-A subject load device (SLD) interface provides gravity-replacement loads via Series Bungee System bungees, or a near-constant pneumatic SLD whereby load is proportional to system pressure.
-Both are used to provide gravity-replacement loads at the desired levels.
+The enhanced Zero-g Locomotion Simulator (eZLS) exercise platform orients human test subjects horizontally, such that they exercise in simulated Zero-g (oriented 90 degrees relative to the gravity vector) against a three degree-offreedom air-bearing exercise simulator which allows frictionless translation and rotation.
+The test subjects are suspended in this supine orientation from a motorized system of bungees for weightlessness locomotion or exercise simulation, or at the appropriate pitch angle for wholebody partial gravity simulations.
+Kick loads assessments, sensorimotor challenges, lower and upper body kinematics can all be assessed in this way in simulated zero-g, without the time limitations of parabolas on parabolic flight.
+A subject load device (SLD) interface provides gravity-replacement loads via Series Bungee System bungees, or a near-constant force pneumatic SLD whereby load is proportional to system pressure.
+Both are used to provide gravityreplacement loads at the desired levels, similar to the International Space Station (ISS) T2 Treadmill.
 The current data acquisition user interface is programmed in LabVIEW and is setup to continuously monitor foot forces under treadmill belt, in-line SLD force, accelerations, displacements, heart rate, and treadmill speed.
 The laboratory uses a BTS Bioengineering motion capture system (SMART-DX500) to analyze human movement, either while in the eZLS or on the ground.
-Test protocols are conducted under approval of the JSC Institutional Review Board, and the PI's host institution Institutional Review Board (IRB).
+Wireless electromyography (EMG) data, wearable accelerometry, and force plates are available for a full suite of biomechanical analysis capability.
+Test protocols are conducted under approval of the JSC Institutional Review Board, and the PI's host institution IRB.
 Medical monitoring is provided at Level 3 (http://irb.nasa.gov).
-Recent test protocols include a treadmill harness comfort study, a vibration isolation system dynamic characterization study for the Passive Rack Isolation System for the International Space Station (ISS) T2 Treadmill, and kinematic and electromyographic study comparing gait parameters and muscle-activation patterns in the eZLS and in parabolic flight during treadmill running, and development of wireless biometric sensors that have been also evaluated in parabolic flight.
+Recent human in the loop test protocols include a ISS T2 Treadmill harness development and T2 treadmill vibration isolation system evaluation with NASA JSC and Boeing, a kinematic and electromyographic study comparing gait parameters and muscle-activation patterns during treadmill running in the eZLS, 1-g upright, and in parabolic flight, lunar gravity locomotion studies and Daily Load Stimulus characterizations during various lunar tasks, evaluations of; compact advanced exercise equipment, compact subject load devices, sensorimotor balance challenge countermeasures, and development of wireless biometric sensors that have also been also evaluated in parabolic flight.